emmakpg/Bus-Booking-System-flask-/README.md

 # Bus-Booking-System-flask-
-A bus boking system created using flask
+A bus booking system created using flask